-Scale House, Modular Building, and Shop
+Scale House, Modular Building, Shop, Equipment Building, and Storage Shed

-A handheld meter will be used to monitor for methane in the scale house, modular building, and shop at each of the following locations:
+A handheld meter will be used to monitor for methane in the scale house, modular building, shop, equipment building, and storage shed at each of the following locations:

-- Along the baseboards. - At any cracks in the concrete slab or flooring.

-- In all ground-level cabinets. - At all electrical outlets inside and outside the building. - At electrical panels inside and outside the building.
+- Along the baseboards. - At any cracks in the concrete slab or flooring. - In all ground-level cabinets. - At all electrical outlets inside and outside the building. - At electrical panels inside and outside the building.